-(i) in a creative and innovative way?

-(ii) to widen the circle of human participation in the benefits they bring?

-(iii) to break down the barriers of exclusion and discrimination?

-(iv) to enhance the prospects for survival of the human species?

-(v) to enhance the capacity of the planet earth to sustain life?
+- (i) in a creative and innovative way? - (ii) to widen the circle of human participation in the benefits they bring? - (iii) to break down the barriers of exclusion and discrimination? - (iv) to enhance the prospects for survival of the human species? - (v) to enhance the capacity of the planet earth to sustain life?

-The exact form in which Category C will be satisfied is still being decided and should be finalized during 1990.
-This could involve, however, a slight change to the later years of each of the courses.
-There are differing requirements for students commencing before, in, and after 1988.
-Students must complete a program of general education in accordance with the requirements in effect when they commenced their degree program.
-Students Should Consult The Appropriate Course Authority or The Centre for Liberal and General Studies in Morven Brown Building, Room G58.
+In the Faculty of Architecture all undergraduates will be required to take the Faculty 28 hour subject Social Responsibility and Professional Ethics, ARCH0002, as part satisfaction of the Category C requirement.
+Each of the Schools/Departments has devised different ways of completing the Category C requirement and these are described under the individual entries in this Handbook.

+Undergraduate Study